Amiibo Tap: Nintendo's Greatest Bits: Reception

-Prior to release, Hardcore Gamer reviewer Dermot Creggon referred to the tile as "the most ingenious implementation of amiibo yet", especially for its utilization of retro Nintendo games.
+Prior to release, Hardcore Gamer reviewer Dermot Creggon referred to the title as "the most ingenious implementation of amiibo yet", especially for its utilization of retro Nintendo games.
 Nintendo Lifes Thomas Whitehead also believed the application's concept would be "a clever blend of promoting amiibo, usage of the GamePad and to introduce Wii U owners to classic games".

-Upon release, however, reception was generally negative.
+Upon release, reception was mixed, and was criticized for its pricing and structure.
 Whitehead was critical what little content that can be unlocked with an individual Amiibo, finding it interesting only to those with many Amiibos, therefore alienating those who only have a few.
 He also believed it failed to make retro video games appealing to those unfamiliar with them due to limited context and lacking content.
 In a time where Amiibos were rare to find and expensive due to their scarcity, PCMag reviewer Will Greenwald considered the game not to be worth the hassle of purchasing Amiibo to play.
 Beyond this, he considered the formula to be an entertaining way to enjoy demos of retro Nintendo games, but buying Amiibo to do so was not worth the price to pay for the content.
 Critics derided the application for not associating games to their respective Amiibo and instead assigning them randomly.
 Daan Koopman of Nintendo World Report enjoyed the package for offering a wide variety of experiences, and enjoyed pushing the time restrictions to their limits by speedrunning and trying to get the highest score.
 Greenwald recommended purchasing the games in full instead of Amiibos via the Virtual Console, while Whitehead recommended the NES Remix series of NES and SNES collections.